-This apricot glaze has the perfect balance of tangy, sweet, and savory flavors.
-Make this recipe to brush onto roasted pork, chicken, or ham!
+This savory apricot glaze has the perfect balance of tangy, sweet, and savory flavors.
+Make this recipe to use on roasted pork, chicken, or ham!

 Not only do glazes add a gorgeous shine and crispy exterior to any dish, but they create an intense flavor with just a few ingredients.